 Weather

-This is the time to take advantage of Argentina's nice—albeit hot and stick in some areas—summer weather.
+This is the time to take advantage of Argentina's nice—albeit hot and sticky in some areas—summer weather.
 Most international tourists fly in and out of Buenos Aires—an ideal stop for a few nights.
-You'll find heat and humidity in the city that regularly hits 80s Fahrenheit during the day (60s at night) and even hotter and more humid further north towards the northeast border.
-This is why many escape the city and head for the Atlantic coast, where you’ll enjoy milder temperatures and cool ocean breezes.
+You'll find heat and humidity in the city, which regularly hits the 80s Fahrenheit during the day (60s at night), and even hotter and more humid farther north toward the northeast border.
+This is why many escape the city and head for the Atlantic coast, where you'll enjoy milder temperatures and cool ocean breezes.
 The Andean desert, near Salta, for its part, experiences higher rainfall this time of year, though showers come in short, heavy bursts.

-If interested in visiting Patagonia, this is one of the best months to do so if you don't mind the region's summer winds and somewhat erratic behavior varying from warm sunshine to drizzle, rain or sleet, and returning to warm sunshine just as quickly.
-In fact, weather here is famously unpredictable with distinct microclimates but you can expect highs to linger in the 60s, which is great for activities in places like Bariloche, El Chalten, and Ushuaia.
+If interested in visiting Patagonia, this is one of the best months to do so, if you don't mind the region's summer winds and somewhat erratic weather, which can range from warm sunshine to drizzle, rain, or sleet, with a return to warm sunshine just as quickly.
+In fact, the weather here is famously unpredictable with distinct microclimates, but you can expect highs to linger in the 60s, which is great for activities in places like Bariloche, El Chaltén, and Ushuaia.
 No matter where you travel in Argentina, it's best to bring layers and outdoor gear suitable for rain and wind.

 Crowds & Costs

-This is one of the most popular months to visit Argentina for outdoor adventures and relaxing on the beach.
+This is one of the most popular months to visit Argentina for outdoor adventures and beach relaxation.
 If places like Patagonia and the Atlantic coast are on your mind, you should expect more people and top prices.
-In other words, make your bookings for accommodations and flights far in advance in order to snag the best prices as well as rooms, especially in places with limited lodging options like El Calafate, El Chalten, and the Lake District.
-One exception is Buenos Aires, where hotel prices tend to lower due to locals departing for holidays and summer weekends.
+In other words, book your accommodation and flights well in advance to snag the best prices and rooms, especially in places with limited lodging options like El Calafate, El Chaltén, and the Lake District.
+One exception is Buenos Aires, where hotel prices tend to be lower due to locals departing for holidays and summer weekends.

 Where to Go

-Most travelers will start their trip in Buenos Aires—a jumping off point for pretty much anywhere in the country since the major attractions are spread out.
-Domestic flights can get pricey, but make sure to check out newish budget airlines in Argentina (like FlyBondi), which help allow visitors to plan side trips more spontaneously.
+Most travelers will start their trip in Buenos Aires—a jumping-off point for pretty much anywhere in the country since the major attractions are spread out.
+Domestic flights can get pricey, but make sure to check out newish budget airlines in Argentina (like FlyBondi), which make it easier for visitors to plan side trips more spontaneously.

-Since the entire country is open and ready for travelers this time of year, you'll have plenty of options, though we recommend skipping the steamy north and instead opting for Argentina's beaches, lakes, and open vistas of Patagonia.
+Since the entire country is open and ready for travelers at this time of year, you'll have plenty of options, though we recommend skipping the steamy north and opting instead for Argentina's beaches, lakes, and open vistas of Patagonia.

 For instance, this is a great time of year to visit Ushuaia, the southernmost city in the world and point of entry to off-the-beaten-path hiking trails in the quiet mountains, as well as boat excursions to sea lion and penguin colonies and the famous lighthouse in the Strait of Magellan.
 With excellent seafood and interesting museums dedicated to maritime history, it's a cultural hub at the tip of Argentina.

-As for beaches, Cariló is about an upscale coastal town popular with locals within a four-hour drive from Buenos Aires.
-Another nearby option is Villa Gesell with forested parks and golf courses, old fishing piers, and an elevated wooden boardwalk that stretches a mile along the coast.
-Further south is Mar del Plata with a packed cultural calendar, especially during summer months.
+As for beaches, Cariló is an upscale coastal town popular with locals, about a 4-hour drive from Buenos Aires.
+Another nearby option is Villa Gesell, with forested parks and golf courses, old fishing piers, and an elevated wooden boardwalk stretching a mile along the coast.
+Farther south is Mar del Plata with a packed cultural calendar, especially during the summer months.

 Chat with a local specialist who can help organize your trip.